pineapplegiant/spaceduck/README.md

 This theme is based on my inspiration from duck dodgers and [space](http://www.reactiongifs.com/r/2011/09/mind_blown.gif).

 I simply wanted a dark/space-like-theme that made you feel futuristic and badass.
-I didn't really like Solarized because I thought it looked like it was made by a 5 year old (with all the colors and all).
+I didn't really like Solarized because I thought it looked like it was made by a 5 year old.
-And, the yellow/pale-off-white background from Solarized light looks like throw-up.

 On a side-note, I do think [Dracula](https://draculatheme.com/) is very pretty too (if you're in between color-schemes).
+I've used their layout as kind of inspiration for this theme too.

 So yeah, this is my attempt at making my own color theme.
 So far it's mostly a copy of hallski's [spacedust theme](https://github.com/hallski/spacedust-theme).
 There's only some minute changes; I want the purples and green to be a bit more prominent and I wanted a darker background.

-This is an ongoing project.
+It's is an ongoing project.

 # Contributing